soph-k/track-workouts/README.md

 # Description
 The Track Workout app helps users track their exercises.
-Users add new workouts or update their current workout, ranging from resistance workouts to cardio workout with specific user values for each category; duration, distance, weight, reps, and sets.
-The Track Workout is a NodeJS based application that uses MongoDB and is deployed on Heroku
+Users add new workouts or update their current workout, ranging from resistance workouts to cardio workout with specific user values for each category, duration, distance, weight, reps, and sets.
+The Track Workout is a NodeJS based application that uses MongoDB and is deployed on Heroku Cloud Servers.

 ## Table of Contents